michaeluno/amazon-auto-links/readme.txt

 - **Static Contents Conversion** - If you want the product link to be static, it is possible.
 This means if you deactivate the plugin, the converted contents will remain.
 - **Detailed Visibility Criteria** - You can enable/disable product links on the pages you want or do not want by post ID, taxonomy, page type, and post type.

+= Auto Link Conversion =
+Hyper links to Amazon products in posts and comments can be transformed into your associate links.
+This is useful if you have a site that allows guests to post contents that include Amazon links.

 = Widgets =
 Place the widget in the sidebar and select the unit you created.
 The product links will appear in where you want.